ROHR2

-ROHR2 is a pipe stress analysis CAE system from SIGMA Ingenieurgesellschaft mbH, based in Unna, Germany.
+ROHR2 is a CAE system for pipe stress analysis from SIGMA Ingenieurgesellschaft mbH, based in Unna, Germany.
 The software performs both static and dynamic analysis of complex piping and skeletal structures, and runs on Microsoft Windows platform.

-ROHR2 software comes with built in industry standard stress codes; such as ASME B31.1, B31.3, B31.4, B31.5, B31.8, EN 13480, CODETI; along with several GRP pipe codes; as well as nuclear stress codes such as ASME Cl.
+ROHR2 software comes with built-in industry standard stress codes; such as ASME B31.1, B31.3, B31.4, B31.5, B31.8, EN 13480, CODETI; along with several GRP pipe codes; as well as nuclear stress codes such as ASME Cl.
 1-3, KTA 3201.2, KTA 3211.2.

 Name

-The brand name comes from the German word "Rohr" (pronounced as “ROAR“) which means "Pipe“.
+The brand name comes from the German word "Rohr" (pronounced "ROAR") which means "pipe".